-In accordance with these higher-level planning frameworks, the Core Strategy prioritises growth in the Gateway City of Sligo and consolidation of the County's main towns, while seeking to support rural areas mainly by strengthening a range of villages throughout the County.
+In accordance with these higher-level planning frameworks, the Core Strategy prioritises growth in the City of Sligo and consolidation of the County's main towns, while seeking to support rural areas mainly by strengthening a range of villages throughout the County.

-Preliminary figures from Census 2016 show that the overall population of County Sligo, at 65,357 persons, has remained almost at the same level as in 2011, when there were 65,393 inhabitants in the County.
+Census 2016 showed that the overall population of County Sligo, at 65,535 persons, has remained almost at the same level as in 2011, when there were 65,393 inhabitants in the County.